Opinion | The fight isn’t over whether America will be a democracy, but what kind of democracy

 Democrats, to their credit, generally respect the notion that a more democratic nation is a good thing, and thereby try to appeal to a broad swath of voters instead of seeking to rig the rules in their favor.
 That’s one reason they nominated a candidate (Joe Biden) closer to the political center than his rivals in 2020 and why there was no Jan.
 6, 2017, insurrection to stop Donald Trump from taking office.
 (Of course, Democrats are doing some gerrymandering, too, but that’s largely to give themselves a fair chance, since Republicans blocked the democracy-reform bill that would have limited partisan gerrymandering by either party.)

 Consequently, right now, the fates of Multiracial Multicultural Social Fuller-Democracy and the Democratic Party are conjoined in the United States — and that’s a big problem for Multiracial Multicultural Social Fuller-Democracy.
 Because to prevent further erosion, Bush/Romney Republicans will have to back most Democratic candidates.
 And Democrats and independents will need to turn out to vote in large numbers in 2022 and 2024, the way they did in 2018 and 2020.
 Bush/Romney Republicans are understandably resistant to voting for Democrats, since they disagree with them on many core policy issues.
-And many Democrats and independents who voted for congressional Democrats and Biden are understandably frustrated with the party’s governing failures and may not be eager to vote for them again.
+And many Democrats and independents who voted for congressional Democrats and Biden are understandably frustrated with the party’s governing failures and might not be eager to vote for them again.

-And that’s why it appears increasingly likely that Republicans will win the 2022 and 2024 elections, even under our current election rules.
+And that’s why it appears increasingly likely that Republicans will win the 2022 and 2024 elections, even under our current rules.
 Once in power, however, expect Republicans to speed down their chosen semi-democratic path.

 U.S. elections are designed to be contests over policy, ideology and governing performance, not over the democratic system itself.
 But that is where we are.
 For now, everyone who wants to live in a country that is really democratic has to become comfortable with a country that is really Democratic.